oracle-livelabs/database/text/full-text-indexing/maintenance/maintenance.md

     </copy>
     ```

     Now try the previous select from the $I table again.
-There is now only one entry for 'smith' - the index information for that word has been condensed into a single row.
+There is now only one entry for 'order' and one entry for 'williams' - the index information for those words have been condensed into a single row for each word.

     ![table after optimization](./images/after-optimize.png " ")